joefaver/Gang_Network/README.md

-# Gang Network
+# GNet

-These are some algorithms that are useful to build a gang conflict network
+These are some algorithms that are useful to build a GNet

 ## Getting Started